Stevens Pass Uphill Traffic Policy:

 - The alpine resort is closed to uphill traffic during periods of avalanche control, which typically occurs early morning, but may occur any time throughout the day.

 - Foot traffic is not permitted at any time within the permit boundary, including the Nordic Center, outside of designated walking areas.
+On-slope events may have designated walking areas.
+See Patrol for details.

-- The Stevens Pass Nordic Center, located five miles east of the summit, accomdates uphill traffic by design for skinning, cross-country and snowshoes on appropriately designated trails.
+- The Stevens Pass Nordic Center, located five miles east of the summit, accommodates uphill traffic by design for skinning, cross‐country and snowshoes on appropriately designated trails.
 A trail pass from Stevens Pass is required to use the Nordic Center trail system.

 - Snowshoeing within the Nordic Center is restricted to designated snowshoe trails.